Last updated:

 - The Employment and Training Services Law and The Employment Commissions Law

-- Particular employment conditions in some sectors are determined by The Wage Regulations Orders
+- Particular employment conditions in some sectors are determined by the Wage Regulations Orders

 - The Public Service Management Code contains terms about the service concerning public administration officers